 But there is a power and a freedom in saying no, not yes, and it's a power that we should all know how to tap into — especially at the holidays.
 Here are a few strategies that help me say no to the wrong things, and yes to the right.

-So at the end of last year, with a business in its infancy and a desire to have a baby, I decided 2015 would be my Year of No. Instead of saying yes to everything that excited me, I would decline any requests or invitations that didn't really work for me or my family.
+A couple years ago with a business in its infancy and a desire to have a baby, I decided 2015 would be my Year of No. Instead of saying yes to everything that excited me, I would decline any requests or invitations that didn't really work for me or my family.
 I wasn't always able to say no (old habits die hard), but as the year went on, it became a lot easier.

 Now I'm expecting a baby right around Christmas, and for the first holiday season in as long as I can remember, I don't feel like I have a long list of people expecting things from me.